 Percentage of undergraduates receiving financial aid: 14%

 California Polytechnic State University is a long-established comprehensive scientific and technological public university.
 The campus is located in SAN Luis Obispo, California, near San Francisco and Los Angeles.
 It is part of the California State system and is known for engineering, business, architecture, and agriculture.
-As one of the best value colleges in America, Cal Poly is a unique university known for hands-on learning that prepares students well for today’s technological world.
+As one of the best value colleges in America, Cal Poly is known for hands-on learning that prepares students well for today’s technological world.

 2. Florida Polytechnic University